rnentjes/Simple-jdbc-statistics/readme.md

   org.h2.Driver
 ```

-If yours driver is not in there, make sure it's known before you connect to the database (eg Class.forName("&lt;driver class name&gt;"); )
+If your driver is not in there, make sure it's known before you connect to the database (eg Class.forName("&lt;driver class name&gt;"); )

 There are some settings that can be passed in the jdbc url.
-There is a settings menu where you can change them runtime and it will show you an example for your settings.
+There is a settings menu where you can change them at runtime and it will show you an example for your jdbc url.

-Example (default values): webServerConnections=5;numberOfQueries=2500;logStacktraces=true;formattedQueries=true
+Example (default values): webServerPort=18080;webServerConnections=2;numberOfQueries=2500;logStacktraces=true;formattedQueries=true